AyenaCode/AyenaCode/README.md

 - 👋 Hi, I’m @AyenaCode
-- 👀 I’m interested in Js/Ts, SolidStart, React and Next developpent
+- 👀 I’m interested in Js/TypeScript, React and SolidJS developpent
 - 🌱 I’m currently learning Rust and backend developpent
-- 💞️ I’m looking to collaborate on all projetcs in React/Next.JS or SolidJS
+- 💞️ I’m looking to collaborate on all projetcs in React/Next.JS or SolidStart